Munster2020/HDIP_CSDA_PROJECT/README.md

 (6) petal length, petal width)

 From the distributions below petal length is separating the iris setosa from the remaining.
+Therfore if you wanted to know if an Iris was Iris setosa or not, you would only need to know if the petal length was <2.  *''In terms of information theory, that fact has a high information entropy – meaning, it gives us a lot more insight about the dataset.''* [Lai.Nelson: Analysis of the famous Iris Flower dataset (Part 1)](https://wnellie.tumblr.com/post/143155937907/analysis-of-the-famous-iris-flower-dataset-part)

 ![Pairplot](https://github.com/Munster2020/HDIP_CSDA_PROJECT/blob/master/Iris%20Dataset%20Pairplot.png)